That Girl Cooks Healthy

 • Vegan Pea Soup

-• Carrot and Red Lentil Soup
+• Vegan Carrot and Lentil Soup

-• Instant Pot Cuban Black Bean Soup
+• Cuban Black Bean Soup

-**Don't forget to comment below and star rate if you have tried my recipes.
-Let's be friends and engage on Facebook and Instagram I also like to pin on Pinterest, where you can find more amazing recipes.**
+**Please comment below and star rate if you have tried my recipes.
+Support my website by leaving a donation through Buying Me a Coffee.
+A site to show your appreciation of my hardwork over the years.
+Let's be friends and engage on YouTube, Facebook and Instagram I also like to pin on Pinterest, where you can find more amazing recipes.**

-soup in a blue bowl
+Mushroom soup in a bowl

-Creamy Vegan Mushroom Soup
+Creamy Vegan Mushroom Soup Recipe

 Creamy vegan mushroom soup is great to consume during those harsh winter months, its filling and low fat/carb and tasty too.

-5 from 3 votes
+5 from 4 votes

 Print Pin Rate